laoyigrace/python-subjectclient/README.rst

     :target: https://pypi.python.org/pypi/python-subjectclient/
     :alt: Downloads

-This is a client for the OpenStack Nova API.
+This is a client for the OpenStack Subject API.
 There's a Python API (the ``subjectclient`` module), and a command-line script (``subject``).
-Each implements 100% of the OpenStack Nova API.
+Each implements 100% of the OpenStack Subject API.

 See the `OpenStack CLI guide`_ for information on how to use the ``subject`` command-line tool.
 You may also want to look at the